You‘ll suffer from stress-related rheumatoid arthritis

 “You tell her,” my soul said to my body: “to me, she won’t listen.” (by Fritz Perls)

 For the next two weeks, I realized I wasn‘t dealing with a mayfly.
 My fingers kept feeling puffed up after waking in the morning and looked glassy.
-It then took between half an hour to one hour to decongest, until – during the day – they were almost completely mobile again.
+It then took between half an hour to one hour to decongest, until – during the day – they would be almost completely mobile again.

 The pain in fingers and hands became more intense.
 Additionally, I could very clearly feel the inflammatory heat in my joints.